Khangdao1812/2D-truss-FEA-sandbox/docs/architecture.md

 - Switching between editor and simulation modes requires manually resetting numerous variables, clearing multiple lists, and copying structural data.
 A cleaner design would replace or reinitialize the entire `Structure` object in the main program loop, significantly simplifying state management.

-- Heavy reliance on state variables like : moving_vector (turns on when in the load editor) , inspection_mode, creating bars (turns on when in the structure editor), etc. There are many variables that are dependent on these states and require manual reset each time the main states turn on or off.
+- Heavy reliance on state variables like : `moving_vector` (turns on when in the load editor) , `inspection_mode` , `creating bars` (turns on when in the structure editor), etc. There are many variables that are dependent on these states and require manual reset each time the main states turn on or off.